Rhea-Braithwaite/IntrotoIM/March30/README.md

 ![](images/resistors.jpg)

- - Afterwards I added the wires for the resistors and connected them to the Arduino
+ - Afterwards I added the wires for the LEDs and connected them to the Arduino

 ![](images/wires1.jpg)